Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 - Where architecture has influence
 - Where governance is only implicit

+Architecture is not created only by architects.

+It emerges from the decisions the organization repeatedly makes.

 Architecture is not only the structure of systems.

 It is also the structure of decisions.